gsoft-inc/wl-chromado/docs/best-practices.md

 ## Only capture snapshots for Chrome

-Chromatic can capture snapshots across [multiple browsers](https://www.chromatic.com/docs/browsers/), which can be useful but also expensive because it multiplies the number of snapshots taken by the number of browsers enabled.
+Chromatic can capture snapshots across [multiple browsers](https://www.chromatic.com/docs/browsers/), which can be useful but also expensive because it multiplies the number of snapshots caputred by the number of browsers enabled.

-For example, if both Chrome and Safari are enabled, **2 snapshots** (or TurboSnaps) will be taken for every story.
+For example, if both Chrome and Safari are enabled, **2 snapshots** (or TurboSnaps) will be captured for every story.

 **We ask that each team enable Chrome only.**